Wall Street protests go global; riots in Rome

 In Germany, thousands gathered in Berlin, Hamburg, Leipzig and outside the European Central Bank in Frankfurt.

-Demonstrators gathered peacefully in Paradeplatz, the main square in the Swiss financial center of Zurich.
+Demonstrators gathered peacefully in Paradeplatz, the main square in the Swiss financial centre of Zurich.

 In London, around 2,000 people assembled outside St Paul's Cathedral, near the City financial district, for a rally dubbed "Occupy the London Stock Exchange."